Horizontal-org/Shira-website/docs/questions.md

 [Let us know](/contact) if you would like to create Shira quizzes with apps that aren't in this list!

 ### The question's content {#content}
- [link to the Content section], which is the actual email or message that you draft, attachments, and any other elements that may be part of a real-life phishing attack.
+A question's content is the email or message that you draft to display in the quiz question.
+This can include any elements that are part of emails or messages in real life like text, images, file attachments, and links.

 ### Explanations {#explanations}
- to point to specific elements in the question content that suggest that it may be a phishing attack or that it may be legitimate
+Explanations are short snippets of text that you can create to explain to learners why the email or message in the question may be a phishing attack or not.
+Explanations will be displayed after a learner answers a question, and highlight specific elements in the question.

+When you create a question, each explanation must be linked to an element in the question.
+Explanations can be linked to:
+- An email such as the email
+- The sender's name
+- The sender's email address or phone number
+- Specific words, sentences, or images inside an emails body
+- Images or email attachments

+The order of explanations that you see when you create the quiz question is the same order that the explanations will be shown to learners when they take the quiz.